Skip to main content

 Label your essential reading items with a “Core” tag.
 This will let your students know which resources are important and alert us to make sure there is enough access in place.

 You can also use tags to let us know which items you would like digitising.
-If you want to request a scan of a chapter or extract of an item please use the OCR tag.
-We can digitise items and make them available through the reading list system (scans are no longer uploaded to Minerva).
+If you want to request a scan of a chapter or extract of an item, please use the “OCR” tag.
+We can digitise items and make them available through the reading list system.
 Read more about the OCR (Online Course Readings) service and the copyright restrictions in place.

-Watch a video walkthrough on how to tag an item on a list:
+Watch a video walkthrough on how to tag a citation on a list:

-Leave information for your students by making public notes on citations or sections.
+Leave information for your students by creating notes on sections and citations.

 Watch a video walkthrough on how to write a note for students: